nspcc-dev/neofs-dev-env/docs/faq.md

 00000010: b29d ef76 8017 052f 6c93 0fa1 c5d9 0bbb  ...v.../l.......
 ```

-Later this functionality will be included in `neofs-cli` directly.
+Later you will be able to provide wallet file in neofs-node config.

 ### How to create Neo wallet JSON file using a NeoFS key file?